anotidamaunga/Hlin-Drone-Defense-Simulation-/README.md

 Nearly every physical and behavioral parameter — drone mass, thrust/tilt limits, controller gains, threat evasion behavior, PN navigation constant, Kalman noise assumptions, RL training length — lives in `config.py`.

+### Main Problem

+Currently, I can not seem to find a way to have the interceptor drone take off fast and deal with the Threat.
+The slow acceleration and the increased protected zone radius is the reason why the success rate is so low.
+I have tried increasing the Proportional navigation acceleration gain and it still hasn't improved.
+Also the ai only version is fast but eventually misses the mark and performs worse than the proportional navigation only version.A blend of both performed really well, although the success rate was still too low.